-Mount Fuji Volcano is actually the national symbol of Japan.
+Mount Fuji Volcano is actually the national symbol of Japan and one of the most recognizable among all the volcanoes in the world.
 This mountain with a height of 3776 meters is so magnificent and symbolic that its name is registered in the UNESCO World Heritage List.
 Fuji Volcano last erupted in 1707 and is now dormant.
 However, it is possible that this sacred Japanese volcano erupts at any moment and causes a catastrophe.

 Also, if you are in Japan, you can visit the most famous volcanoes in Japan which offer beautiful view as well as very amazing natural environment.
 They worth a visit for sure for adventurers travelers.